Viking Barbie Gives Fans An Eyeful Of Booty In Tiny Bikini

 “Maybe it wasn’t a mean mug but a new gesture of amazement!!” suggested another fan.

-But that wasn’t all, as other fans sent Barbie compliments on her good looks.
+That wasn’t all that was said, as other fans sent Barbie compliments on her good looks.

 “What a wonderful view,” said a follower.